-Advance reservations for in-cabin pet travel is required.
+Advance reservations for in-cabin pet travel are required.

 Request an in-cabin booking for your pet through united.com or by calling the United Customer Contact Center at 1-800-UNITED-1 (1-800-864-8331).

 United allows domesticated cats, dogs, rabbits and household birds (excluding cockatoos) to travel accompanied in the aircraft cabin on most flights within the U.S. An in-cabin pet may be carried in addition to a carry-on bag and is subject to a $125 service charge each way.
 There is an additional $125 service charge for each stopover of more than four hours within the U.S. or more than 24 hours outside of the U.S.